earthrise-media/smoke-test/README.md

 # Smoke Test

 A simple service that will execute HTTP requests on demand for the purposes of pre-deployment testings.
-Think [hey](https://github.com/rakyll/hey) but with more control over the request URLs.
+Think [hey](https://github.com/rakyll/hey) but with remote request URLs, slack and a few other tweaks.

 This was developed to run during [Flagger](https://github.com/fluxcd/flagger) blue/green deployments updates.